 I will end this message with another observation.
 If there is one theme that I am seeing run through all of our jurisdictions, it is the prevalence of mental health issues and their impact on our society.
 From policing and corrections, to municipalities and provincial departments, to social services and education – we see families, educators, employers, and civil servants facing the challenges posed by serving and supporting our fellow citizens with mental illness.
 That point was underscored by Dr. Catherine Zahn, President and CEO of Toronto’s Centre for Addiction and Mental Health this month at an event hosted by the Empire Club.
 While there is more awareness and somewhat less stigma since we have moved from an institutional model to a community-based approach, people with mental illness and developmental disabilities still wage a constant battle for health care and their human rights.
 We must continue to work towards breaking down barriers and do more to help these people access care and support.

-To stay up to date with our office, subscribe to our Newsletter, follow us on This link opens in a new tabTwitter, like us on This link opens in a new tabFacebook, and check our website for regular updates.
+To stay up to date with our office, subscribe to our newsletter, follow us on Twitter, like us on Facebook, and check our website for regular updates.

 As we head into 2017, I would like to wish everyone a happy New Year.
 I hope that this year brings you health and fulfillment in everything you do.

-At the end of December, we posted a retrospective summary of our top 10 stories of the year, such as our two systemic reports, our annual report, and our expanded mandate; you can read them all here.
-January 2017 also marks the one-year anniversary of our jurisdiction over municipalities and universities, which you can read more about here.
+At the end of December, we posted a retrospective summary of our top 10 stories of the year, such as our two systemic reports, our annual report, and our expanded mandate.
+January 2017 also marks the one-year anniversary of our jurisdiction over municipalities and universities.

 As busy and productive as the past year has been for our Office, we are looking forward to 2017 with much anticipation.
 This is the time of year when we set goals and establish priorities.
 Over the next few months, staff at our Office will continue with our regular external activities – such as outreach events, community and stakeholder fairs and conferences, and presentations to various groups – but our Office will also be focusing on internal projects.